Ycastillo2003/Monitoring-Network-Activities/README.md

 ![image](https://github.com/user-attachments/assets/4a38bfbb-dc23-4df7-be4c-b0b515583bc9)

-- Using RDP to connect to the windows 10 vm.
+- Using RDP to connect to the Windows 10 VM.